-First take a deep breath and relax knowing that you will be prepared -- and that the better prepared you are, the less stressful this marital dissolution will be.
+First take a deep breath and relax knowing that you will be prepared — and that the better divorce preparation you have, the less stressful this marital dissolution will be.

 First Things First

 Purchase a large spiral bound notebook and use it to take notes of conversations on the phone or in person with attorneys, financial experts.
 Be sure to list important dates like deadlines for document submissions.
 You will be thankful that your careful divorce preparation and planning is not sitting on lots of sticky notes.